KenKundert/shlib/README.rst

 Run and Sh are subclasses of Cmd.
 They are the same except that they both run the program right away (you would not explicitly run the program with the run()).
-Run does not use a shell by default where as Sh does.
+Run does not use a shell by default whereas Sh does.

    >>> echo = Run('echo hello world > helloworld', 'SoeW')
    >>> echo.status